Conal2023/RPSLS/README.md

     - When a deployment to Github page is successful, a notice will be shown with the link to the live page.

 You can find the live site her [Rock, Paper, Scissors, Lizard, Spock](https://conal2023.github.io/RPSLS/)

+## Credits

+- The Code Institute Love Running Project / Love Math Project had an impact on this project.
+There may be some similarities in the code but I tried to stray away as much as possible.
+- The W3Schools.com website helped a lot when I was struggling to find a way to do something.
+- Slack chats - I found some of the other students to be a great help with solutions to problems I was having or suggesting changes to the project.